y0nil/kusto.blog/blog-posts/update-policies.md

 ---
 title: Update policies ELT
 ---
-# Update policies for ELT in Kusto (Azure Data Explorer)
+# Update policies for ELT in Kusto

 *Last modified: 11/08/2018*

-Kusto (Azure Data Explorer) is super fast and efficient in getting your data ingested (, and then queried).
+Kusto is super fast and efficient in getting your data ingested (, and then queried).

 It's usually recommended that your data is formatted to begin with, in either of the [supported data formats](https://docs.microsoft.com/en-us/azure/kusto/management/data-ingestion/#supported-data-formats){:target="_blank"},